Skip to main content Accessibility

 Antigovernment groups are part of the antidemocratic hard-right movement.
 They believe the federal government is tyrannical, and they traffic in conspiracy theories about an illegitimate government of leftist elites seeking a “New World Order.”
 Adherents and critics have in the past referred to this movement as the “Patriot” movement.

 These conspiracy theories identify grievances, both real and imagined, and demonize groups deemed responsible for them.
 Conspiracy propagandists offer simple answers to complex problems but often stop short of offering a specific solution to the perceived threats, instead hinting at actions to be taken by movement members while being careful to maintain plausible deniability.
-Groups including The John Birch Society, WorldNetDaily (WND) and InfoWars are crucial to the antigovernment extremist movement in that they help craft and nurture the very conspiracy theories that animate the movement’s activists.
+Such groups and outlets as the John Birch Society, WorldNetDaily (WND) and Infowars are crucial to the antigovernment extremist movement in that they help craft and nurture the very conspiracy theories that animate the movement’s activists.

-Similarly, the in the last 2000s and 2010s the antigovernment was animated by the Tea Party movement, with both national and local groups mobilizing resentment around the economic challenges of the great recession and in opposition to the presidency of Barack Obama.
+Similarly, in the late 2000s and 2010s, the antigovernment movement was animated by the Tea Party movement, with both national and local groups mobilizing resentment around the economic challenges of the Great Recession and in opposition to the presidency of Barack Obama.

 Historically, the militia movement engages in paramilitary training aimed at protecting citizens from the pervasive fear of an impending government crackdown.
-Militia groups often engage in firearm and field training, maintain an internal hierarchical command structure, obsess over guns and the Second Amendment and oppose immigration.
+Militia groups often engage in firearm and field training, maintain internal hierarchical command structures, obsess over guns and the Second Amendment and oppose immigration.
 Notable groups have included the Wolverine Watchmen, Ohio Defense Force, Hutaree Militia, Oath Keepers, Minutemen American Defense, Militia of Montana and various Three Percenters-affiliated groups.
-The Wolverine Watchmen were charged in connection to the 2020 plot to kidnap Michigan Gov. Gretchen Whitmer.
-Both Oath Keepers and Three Percenters group members have been arrested for charges relating to the Jan.
+The Wolverine Watchmen were charged, and later convicted, in connection to the 2020 plot to kidnap Michigan Gov. Gretchen Whitmer.
+Oath Keepers and Three Percenters group members have been arrested for charges relating to the Jan.
 6 insurrection.
 Three Percenters groups adhere to the dubious historical claim that only 3% of American colonists fought against the British during the War of Independence.

-The Oath Keepers were founded in 2009 by Elmer Stewart Rhodes, a veteran army paratrooper, law school graduate and former Ron Paul congressional staffer.
-Like some antigovernment groups and activists such as Jack McLamb’s Police Against the New World Order, Oath Keepers primarily recruits current and former law enforcement, military and first-responder personnel, though they also accept civilians.
-Unlike many other militia groups that are local, geographically based groups, Oath Keepers has a centralized hierarchical leadership and tiered structure at national, state and local levels.
+The Oath Keepers were founded in 2009 by Elmer Stewart Rhodes, a veteran Army paratrooper, law school graduate and former Ron Paul congressional staffer.
+Like some antigovernment groups and activists such as Jack McLamb’s Police Against the New World Order, Oath Keepers primarily sought to recruit current and former law enforcement, military and first-responder personnel, though they also accepted civilians.
+Unlike many other militia groups that are local, geographically based groups, Oath Keepers had a centralized hierarchical leadership and tiered structure at national, state and local levels.
+It was a leading antigovernment group that helped plan and stage the Jan.
+6 insurrection.
+Many of its members, including founder and leader Stewart Rhodes, were charged and convicted of crimes pertaining to the insurrection.
+In May 2023, Rhodes was sentenced to 18 years in prison after being convicted of seditious conspiracy charges.
+A small but influential and foundational segment of the antigovernment movement is the constitutional sheriff movement.
+These groups adhere to the concept of county supremacy and the idea that the county sheriff has the ultimate law enforcement authority in the United States.
+This idea was pioneered in the 1970s and described as “Posse Comitatus.”
+The Constitutional Sheriffs and Peace Officers Association (CSPOA) is the largest and oldest national constitutional sheriffs organization.

 Sovereign citizens, a subset of the antigovernment movement, believe that they, not judges, juries, law enforcement or elected officials, decide which laws they must obey and which to ignore.
 They also think they shouldn’t have to pay taxes.